 Explore the best of Cebu in this 3 day tour of Cebu itinerary (updated 2021)

 Cebu – the 2nd largest city in the Philippines after Manila is an easy getaway with many regular and inexpensive flights to the city.
 There’s a lot to see in the Visayan regional capital from cultural and historic treasures, traveling to unique venues and landscapes around the island to sailing to the many small islands surrounding Cebu.
 There’s plenty to see and do or you can just relax, sit in a pretty beach and work on your sun tan with a nice tropical drink served to you right on the beach.
-For those looking for a little more culture combined with adventure, check out this 3 day tour of Cebu, visiting some of the cool and unusual sites while having some time to see nature and explore many of the surrounding tropical islands.
+For those looking for a little more culture combined with adventure, check out this Cebu itinerary on a 3 day tour of Cebu.
+You’ll enjoy visiting the top things to do in Cebu and some of the cool and unusual activities to do in the city and the surrounding areas.

 Why visit Cebu now?

 The first of historic Spanish settlements in the Philippines, Cebu retains a colorful colonial past along with the indigenous influence of the area.
-With delicious foods, snacks and regional cuisine making eating and shopping a favorite pastime in visiting this diverse city, you’ll love visiting the lively marketplaces, foodie and restaurant venues, historic sites and scenic vista points that makes a visit to Cebu worthwhile and even affordable for any travelers to the city.
+With delicious foods, snacks and regional cuisine making eating and shopping a favorite pastime in visiting this diverse city, you’ll love visiting the lively marketplaces, foodie, restaurant venues, historic sites and scenic vista points that makes a visit to Cebu worthwhile and even affordable for any travelers to the city.
+There are so many unique Cebu attractions that offer historic monuments and buildings to newer areas and resorts to unwind and indulge.

 How to get to Cebu